To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Auditing DP-SGD (Shuffle)

-Although DP-SGD (Shuffle)'s structure is very similar to that of the \SMFull, there are practical considerations that can affect the empirical privacy estimates.
-For instance, since the inputs to the mechanism are directly aggregated and all intermediate noisy aggregates are released, adversaries for the \SMFull are, by default, given as much power as the theoretical worst-case DP adversary.
-By contrast, DP-SGD first calculates the gradient of each input before aggregating them and may only output the final trained model, thus making it unclear which aspects of the mechanism potential real-world adversaries would be given access to.
+Although DP-SGD (Shuffle)'s structure is very similar to that of \SM, there are practical considerations that can affect the empirical privacy estimates.
+For instance, since the inputs to the mechanism are directly aggregated and all intermediate noisy aggregates are released, adversaries for the \SM are, by default, given as much power as the theoretical worst-case DP adversary.
+By contrast, DP-SGD first calculates the gradient of each input before aggregating them and may only output the final trained model, thus making it unclear which aspects of the mechanism the adversary is given access to.

-Theoretically, the worst-case adversary assumed by the DP guarantees has access to all aspects of the algorithm not involved in the randomness for noise addition and batch selection.
-Nevertheless, we believe it is interesting to relax this assumption and explore how varying the adversary's capabilities can affect the empirical privacy leakage that is achievable in practice as done in prior work~\cite{jagielski2020auditing,nasr2021adversary,nasr2023tight,annamalai2024nearly,steinke2024privacy}.
-Specifically, prior work has considered several threat models (e.g., ``input-space'' vs.~``gradient-space''~\cite{nasr2023tight,steinke2024privacy}, ``white-box'' vs.~``black-box''~\cite{jagielski2020auditing,nasr2021adversary,annamalai2024nearly}) and assess their impact of the empirical privacy leakage in the context of Poisson sub-sampling.
-However, these threat models may not necessarily capture the range of capabilities an adversary can possess in the context of shuffling.
+\descr{Auditing with a \WC Adversary.} We start by considering the worst-case adversary, assuming they can insert the gradients of all records in the dataset.
+Although this may destroy model utility, recall that the main goal of DP auditing is to verify that the DP bounds are correct, and DP is a worst-case guarantee that should hold against the most powerful adversary.
+In fact, the privacy analysis of DP-SGD assumes that the adversary can indeed insert arbitrary gradients for all records~\cite{abadi2016deep}.

-Overall, adversaries used for DP auditing are usually given relatively strong assumptions.
-In our work, we consider adversaries with (active) white-box access to the model, aka ``white-box with gradient canaries,'' as done in early DP-SGD audits~\cite{nasr2021adversary,nasr2023tight}.
-First, the adversary can choose the target record $(\hat{x}, \hat{y})$.
-Next, they have access to the model parameters at each update step and can arbitrarily insert gradients of samples (i.e., gradient canary).
-Finally, as we focus on auditing DP-SGD (Shuffle) in real-world settings, we assume that the adversary cannot craft a pathological dataset~\cite{nasr2021adversary} but is instead only given access to real-world datasets (e.g., CIFAR-10).
-Given the ``base'' adversarial capabilities described above, we then vary the threat model by limiting the number of gradients the adversary can insert.
-Specifically, we consider three main threat models with increasing adversarial capabilities, namely, \Nat, \PI, and \WC.
+Overall, adversaries used in the DP auditing literature are usually given strong capabilities, including, e.g., (active) white-box access to the model~\cite{nasr2021adversary,nasr2023tight}.
+More precisely, DP-SGD audits~\cite{nasr2021adversary,nasr2023tight,annamalai2024what,cebere2024tighter,pillutla2024unleashing,steinke2024privacy,mahloujifar2024auditing,xiang2025privacy} typically consider a ``white-box with gradient canaries'' setting where not only can the adversary choose the target record $(\hat{x}, \hat{y})$, but they also have access to the model parameters at each update step and can arbitrarily insert gradients of samples (i.e., gradient canary).
+Our work also operates in this setting.